 'description' => 'The id of the target entity',

 The column accepts NULL as a value, which is legitimate in some corner cases (the Tree module uses this to store roots of the tree, but it already can modify the schema itself), but most of the cases it just hides obscure bugs.

-For example in #1569046: Handling NULL values during the migration of Entity Reference fields, we have a case of a migration storing NULL values in there incorrectly, which result in:
+For example in, we have a case of a migration storing NULL values in there incorrectly, which result in:

 The target_id => NULL causes all kinds of EntityMalformedExceptions, hinders indexing by Solr and causes this kind of warnings: Warning: array_flip() [function.array-flip]: Can only flip STRING and INTEGER values! in DrupalDefaultEntityController->load()

 I think we should just consider moving to NOT NULL and this type of issue would have been caught way sooner.